Alejandría

 Alejandría (Spanish for the name Alexandria) is a town and municipality in the Antioquia Department, Colombia.
-Part of the subregion of Eastern Antioquia.
-Bordered to the north with the municipalities of Concepción, Santo Domingo and San Roque, on the east by the municipality of San Rafael, on the south by the municipalities of San Rafael and Guatapé, and on the west by the municipalities of El Penol and Concepción.
+It is part of the sub-region of Eastern Antioquia and is bordered to the north by the municipalities of Concepción, Santo Domingo and San Roque, on the east by the municipality of San Rafael, on the south by the municipalities of San Rafael and Guatapé, and on the west by the municipalities of El Penol and Concepción.
 Its capital is 90 kilometers from the city of Medellin, the capital of Antioquia department.
 The municipality has an area of 149 km2.

 History

 As is the case with much of eastern Antioquia, what is today Alejandria was originally inhabited by the Tahamí people.

 Alejandria was founded by Don Alejandro Osorio, Mrs. Procesa Delgado, Don Salvador Cordoba and Mr. Climaco Jaramillo in 1886.
 By 1889 were erected the village to the township of the municipality category of Guatapé by agreement of February 20 that year.

-Unlike what happened with almost all the municipalities of Antioquia, which were created by orders from departmental entities, the creation of Alejandria as a municipality was initiated by presidential decree from Bogota.
+Unlike what happened with almost all the municipalities of Antioquia, which were created by orders from departmental entities, the creation of Alejandria as a municipality was initiated by presidential decree from Bogotá.
 President Reyes agreed to the requests, and by decree 304 of March 1907, created the town of Alejandria.